lkieliger/adagroup/project/README.md

 ## Abstract

 When shopping online, we often rely on the feedback provided by other internet users to decide wheter the merchandise we are considering buying is worth the money.
 Most electronic commerce platform allow their users to review or rate their purchases, usually with a system of stars or points.
 In this project, we aim to complement those means of providing feedback by automatically analysing and aggregating the reviews of multiple users.
 We experiment with opinion mining through the use of natural language processing techniques.
 The goal is to extract from the reviews common opinion on product characteristics such as quality or performance.
-This way, subsequent buyers will be able to grasp at a glance the strong and weak points of what want to acquire.
+This way, subsequent buyers will be able to grasp at a glance the strong and weak points of what they want to acquire.

 ## Research questions